When to File Endorsement Application: Current Licensure Requirement

-Alaska, American Samoa, Arizona, Arkansas, Colorado, District of Columbia, Florida, Guam, Idaho, Indiana, Iowa, Kentucky, Louisiana- Registered Nurse, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Northern Mariana Islands, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virgin Islands, Virginia, Washington, West Virginia-Practical Nurse, Wisconsin, Wyoming
+Alaska, American Samoa, Arizona, Arkansas, Colorado, Connecticut, District of Columbia, Florida, Guam, Idaho, Indiana, Iowa, Kentucky, Louisiana- Registered Nurse, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Northern Mariana Islands, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virgin Islands, Virginia, Washington, West Virginia-Practical Nurse, Wisconsin, Wyoming

-- If your original jurisdiction of licensure is listed above, go to www.nursys.com and complete the Nursys Verification Request.
+- If your original jurisdiction of licensure is listed above, go to www.nursys.com and complete the NURSYS Verification Request.

 - If your original jurisdiction of licensure is not listed above, complete the Verification of Original Licensure form and send it to the Board of Nursing in the jurisdiction where you were licensed by examination.
 Contact that jurisdiction to find out if there is a fee.

-- Do not begin orientation or employment until you are assigned a temporary permit number.
+For information on applying for a temporary permit, see RN/LPN Temporary Permit.
+Carefully read the instructions about when you may apply.
+Do not begin orientation or employment until you are assigned a temporary permit number.